hann-cyber/AWS-CreateUser/README.md

-# AWS-CreateUser
+# Creating a User in IAM on AWS Cloud
-The following is a guide on how to create a user in AWS using the IAM service.
+The following is a guide on how to create a user in AWS using the Identity and Access Management (IAM) service on AWS.

 1) IAM Dashboard: